mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 128 - Non English Coding/readme.md

 elements.add(1);

 echo elements.size() yields 1
-//This is the standard set
+// This is the standard set

 var moreElements = new MultiSet();
-//We defined a multiset in English
+// We defined a multiset in English

 moreElements.add('hello');
 moreElements.add('hello');

-echo moreElements.size() yields 2 //Since it is a multiset
+echo moreElements.size() yields 2 // Since it is a multiset

-//elements and moreElements are polymorphic
+// elements and moreElements are polymorphic
-//I can exchange their implementation anytime
+// I can exchange their implementation anytime

 ```